Vijetha (2018 film): Plot

-Ram, a careless youth, grows up oblivious to the sacrifices his father makes in order to fulfil all his desires.He falls in love with the girl living next door to him,when he sees her making dosa in someone else's store to win a challenge.However, a major incident motivates him to change his ways of living and respect his father's hardwork.
+Ram, a careless youth, grows up oblivious to the sacrifices his father makes in order to fulfil all his desires.
+He falls in love with the girl living next door to him when he sees her making dosa in someone else's store to win a challenge.
+However, a major incident motivates him to change his ways of living and respect his father's hard work.